Dirty Deeds Done Dirt Cheap (song): Composition

 Two of the services offered share names with AC/DC's first two Australian albums, T.N.T. and High Voltage.
 They are also the names of songs that appeared on Australia's T.N.T. and the international version of High Voltage.

-The song is written in E Minor.
+The song is written in E minor.

 Influences

 The phrase "Dirty Deeds Done Dirt Cheap" is an homage to the cartoon Beany and Cecil, which Angus Young watched when he was a child.
 One of the cartoon's characters was named Dishonest John, who carried a business card that read: "Dirty Deeds Done Dirt Cheap.
 Holidays, Sundays, and Special Rates."
 “It was Angus that came up with the song title…" Malcolm Young told Mark Blake.
-"It was based on a cartoon character that had the phrase as his calling card.
+"It was based on a cartoon character that had the phrase as his calling card."

+Use in popular culture

+The song was the namesake for the Stand in the manga JoJo's Bizarre Adventure: Steel Ball Run, used by Funny Valentine.

+It was used in the background of Captain Boomerang's introduction in the 2016 film Suicide Squad.

+The song was featured uncredited in the second episode of Koala Man.

 Controversy

 In 1981, Norman and Marilyn White of Libertyville, Illinois filed a $250,000 lawsuit in Lake County, Illinois Circuit Court against Atlantic Records and its distributors because, they alleged, their telephone number was included in the song, resulting in hundreds of prank phone calls.
 Their attorney told the Chicago Tribune that the song's 36-24-36 digits were followed by a "hey!", which to his clients sounded like an "8", thus creating the couple's phone number.